Why protein is so important during weight loss

 3. Having more lean mass, in turn, helps to increase energy expenditure — meaning, the more muscle we have, the more energy our bodies will burn throughout the day.

 When we lose weight, it can be easy to lose muscle along with your excess adipose (fat) tissue.
 This is what we as dietitians often worry about when members are losing a large amount of weight in a very short period of time.
 Eating enough protein helps prevent that muscle loss.
-Studies have shown higher protein diets improve appetite control, fat loss, and preservation of lean mass or muscle when compared to lower protein eating plans.
-That’s why we recommend including protein in all meals and snacks.

 What are sources of protein?